 3.)
 I had twin boys and became a stay at home mom

-The real push to change came with a Willow Tree Nativity Set.
+The real push to change came with a gifted Willow Tree Nativity Set.
 It was a very expensive full set that my estranged mother had given me years before.
-It was worth hundreds of dollars, and my husband and kids loved it, but it made me remember negative feeling every time I saw it.
+It was worth hundreds of dollars, and my husband and kids loved it, but I always felt a little odd bringing out a gift given to me by someone who had abused me for years.
 It truly was beautiful, so I brought it out the first few years of my kids' lives, then slowly stopped bringing all the pieces out each year , claiming there wasn't enough room to set it up....then it stayed in storage three Christmas seasons because I couldn't bare to have it in my house.

 It wasn't overnight, but this first step gave me permission to make a big change in my life.
-If you don't know me, I am a recovering people-pleaser.
 My people-pleasing tendencies mean that guilt was a big motivator in my life, and this guilt was tangible by piling up stuff in my house!

 Once I got rolling, I finally had the courage to I donate clothes I had been given, or ill-fitting clothes I bought at garage sales, but felt ugly in.
 I gave myself to permission to buy clothes I actually feel good wearing.
 Now I have less clothes, but I like how I feel good in all of them.

 Decluttering wasn't just tidying up, it is a practice in courage and being true to myself.

 This is where I must urge you to pray, or bring a friend alongside you when you begin decluttering.
 If you plan to purge photos, bring a friend.
 If you plan to purge your kid's baby clothes, bring a friend.